 Are Memes Copyrighted?

 In 2015, there was a major breakthrough in the topic of meme copyrights when information surfaced that the original photo of the “Awkward” Adelie penguin that had gained so much recognition online actually belonged to National Geographic photographer George F. Mobley.
 This information came to the dismay of the blog Geeksisters when Getty Images demanded a payment of €785.40 for the illegal use of the image.
-According to Getty Images, they had acquired the rights to the original photo a few years prior to when Geeksisters posted it on their blog.
+According to Getty Images, they had acquired the rights to the original photo a few years prior to when Geeksisters posted the ‘stolen picture‘ on their blog.

 This case raises many questions: Was what Getty Images did right?
 Had the blog operators really committed a copyright violation?
 The question on everyone’s mind, however, was “Could I face the same fate if I have a good idea for a meme and publish it?”
 We’ll take a closer look into questions like these in the following sections.